anshchawla521/DIY_FC/Readme.md

 - hardwrae timers for onshot so that it is accurate
 - use the flush command
 - set the temperature source to extenral for cofficients
 - get spi and i2c data at once
-- Implment a starting cycle paramter to increase randomness
+- Implment a starting cycle paramter to increase randomness instead implment an array of pointers to non critical function through which we run the functions cyclically
+- but first have to find the function because of which frequency drops to 100